 The allocation for the NSGP was approved overwhelmingly Thursday, first by the U.S. Senate and later by the U.S. House of Representatives as part of the larger $330 billion spending bill that averts a government shutdown.
 The Orthodox Union Advocacy Center and other Jewish organizations helped create the NSGP in 2005 in the wake of 9/11.

 Pending President Trump’s signature, this marks the second consecutive year the NSGP has been funded at $60 million, the highest amount in the program’s 14-year history.
 It’s also the second year in a row that the grant program includes $10 million for houses of worship, schools and other nonprofits located outside major metropolitan areas.

 Including 2019, funding for the NSGP now totals $329 million.
-The Department of Homeland Security, which administers the program, awards grants of as much as $150,000 apiece to eligible nonprofits at risk of terrorist attacks.
-The nonprofits use the funding to acquire and install items ranging from fences, lighting and video surveillance to metal detectors and blast-resistant doors, locks and windows.
+The Department of Homeland Security, which administers the program, awards grants of as much as $100,000 apiece to eligible nonprofits at risk of terrorist attacks.
+The nonprofits may use the funding for training and to acquire and install items ranging from fences, lighting and video surveillance to metal detectors and blast-resistant doors, locks and windows.
 As of 2019, NSGP allocations may also be used to pay for contracted security personnel.

 Said Nathan Diament, executive director for the Orthodox Union Advocacy Center: